-The application for previously awarded students can be found here.
+The application for students awarded in AY2017-18 can be found here.

 All UC Berkeley graduate students in good standing who will formally advance to candidacy (will have satisfied all requirements of the Ph.D. except the dissertation) by the Fall of the fellowship term, may apply.
 Funds will not be available until the student has advanced to candidacy.
 Students must be currently registered with the Graduate Division or on approved travel status.
 Students are eligible for support regardless of previous fellowships from other sources.
 The award amount is at the discretion of the committee.
 Requests for tuition and fee costs as separate items will not be considered.

 While you are welcome to apply for all three graduate fellowships (Bendix, Sharlin, Simpson), the total award amount cannot exceed $15,000.